D6a14 - May the employer ask the sick employee to submit to a medical counter-examination?

 Yes.

-In fact, a medical certificate merely represents a simple presumption of illness which may be overturned by the employer on the basis of any prove to the contrary, in particular by a medical counter-examination.
+In fact, a medical certificate merely represents a simple presumption of illness which may be overturned by the employer on the basis of any proof to the contrary, in particular by a medical counter-examination.

 In such case, the doctor’s fees are to be borne by the employer.